 In line with its continuing success as one of the most anticipated international film festivals in the country, this year’s extensive program offers a greater involvement of Filipino works.
 In so doing, the festival also provides the Filipino audience with a taste of its own cultural heritage.
 Moreover, it further builds on the increasingly important educational component of the festival through a number of events that explore the links between European and Filipino films.

 The Manila leg is set to a hold lecture entitled “Archiving Filipino Film Heritage” on Sept.
-8, 10:00 a.m., courtesy of the FDCP, SOPHIA Film Archives, and ABS-CBN Restoration Group.
-The screenings of the restored copies of “Genghis Khan” by Manuel Conde and “Oro Plata Mata” by Peque Gallaga follows at 2:00 p.m. and 4:30 p.m., respectively.
+8, 10:00 a.m., courtesy of the FDCP, Society of Filipino Archivists for Film (SOFIA) Film Archives, and ABS-CBN Restoration Group.
+The screenings of the restored copies of “Genghis Khan” by Manuel Conde and “Oro Plata Mata” by Peque Gallaga follow at 2:00 p.m. and 4:30 p.m., respectively.

 A lecture called “New Pinoy Documentaries” is slated on Sept.
 14 at 10:00 a.m., which features speakers from the IFC.
 Screenings of the documentary “Jazz in Love” by Baby Ruth Villarama follows at 2:00 p.m. and 4:30 p.m.